 In 2017, I embarked on the 52 Hike Challenge.
 The basis of this challenge is just to get out and hike once per week for a year.
 These hikes really got me out of my comfort zone and out of the DFW metro area to see the beauty Texas has to offer.
 My hikes needed to be at least one mile and mostly on natural surfaces.
 For 2017, I hiked 212 miles.
-Moving forward, I'm hoping to get closer to 300-400 miles for 2018.
-More miles is most definitely not about the actual mileage, it is about more time outside, more creative destinations, and more happiness.
-Cheers to 2018!
+In 2018, I didn’t complete the challenge but I am working on it again in 2019.
+For me, it’s not about the miles or the stats, it’s about getting outside and getting away from the hustle and bustle of the city.

 My Ideas on Public Lands

 I explored public lands before I knew what they really were; in Michigan we just called it state land and it never resonated with me that they were open to all.
 I visited my first National Lakeshore as a teenager and didn't quite grasp what that meant in terms of protection and designation.
 In college, I saw the Redwoods and Death Valley and was hooked on the idea of public lands and truly began to understand the importance and purpose behind designating and protecting these areas.
 Today, I fight the good fight to ensure public lands are available to ALL, properly funded, and preserved for future generations.

 Gear Forward takes used gear, new gear, money, and volunteer hours and gets gear to kids that couldn't otherwise afford it.
 If you know of any kids, or group of kids (scouts, youth groups etc), that need gear but can't quite afford it.
 Go check them out and if you have gear or money you want to donate, there are links on the website. www.gearforward.org

 A Little More Personal